mozilla/fxa/CONTRIBUTING.md

 Before submitting a PR:

 - Your code must run and pass all the automated tests before you submit your PR for review.
-"Work in progress" pull requests are allowed to be submitted, but should be clearly labeled as such and should not be merged until all tests pass and the code has been reviewed.
+"Work in progress" pull requests are allowed to be submitted, but should be opened as a `draft` and should not be merged until all tests pass and the code has been reviewed.
 - Your patch should include new tests that cover your changes.
 It is your and your reviewer's responsibility to ensure your patch includes adequate tests.
 - Your patch must be [GPG signed](https://help.github.com/articles/managing-commit-signature-verification) to ensure the commits come from a trusted source.

 When submitting a PR:

-- You agree to license your code under the project's open source license ([MPL 2.0](/LICENSE)).
+- You agree to and have the legal right to license your code under the project's [license](/LICENSE).
 - Base your branch off the current `master`.
 - Add both your code and new tests if relevant.
 - Run `grunt lint` and `npm test` to make sure your code passes linting and tests.